artsy/meta/meta/open_standup.md

 ### Ten minutes before a standup

-* The person handling the talking parts should check [the on-call calendar](https://calendar.google.com/calendar/embed?src=artsymail.com_nolej2muchgbpne9etkf7qfet8%40group.calendar.google.com&ctz=America%2FNew_York) to see who is on call this week.
-They will remind everyone who it is during the standup, included in the template below.
+* Whichever two engineers are beginning their standup rotation are responsibility for running the standup.
+Pick one person to run the talking parts, and one person to take notes.
 * The person handling the talking parts `@here`s the dev channel.
 Include where the meeting is in the NYC office (usually the Classroom).
 * The same person reminds last week's on-call staff in #dev to prepare their updates about last week's rotation.
 Something like: